ajeetraina/dhi-sample-demos/minio/guides/guides.md

 Docker Hardened MinIO provides two image variants to support different use cases:

-### Runtime variant (production-ready)
+### Runtime variant

 Tags without the `-dev` suffix are optimized for production deployments.
 These images:

 - Are minimal in size: 60.63 MB (amd64) / 56.95 MB (arm64)
 - Run as the nonroot user
-- Include a basic shell with system package managers removed
+- Have NO shell at all (maximum security hardening)
 - Contain only the minimal set of libraries needed to run MinIO
 - Are designed to be used directly or as the FROM image in the final stage of a multi-stage build

 ### Development variant (-dev tags)

-Tags with the `-dev` suffix include additional debugging and development tools while maintaining the same security posture.
+Tags with the `-dev` suffix include debugging and development tools while maintaining the same security posture.
 These images:

 - Are larger: 71.48 MB (amd64) / 67.69 MB (arm64)
-- Include debugging tools for troubleshooting and development
+- Include a basic shell (sh) and limited debugging tools for troubleshooting
-- Run as the nonroot user
+- Run as the root user (for debugging capabilities)
+- Include system package managers removed
-- Maintain the same security hardening as runtime variants
+- Maintain the same security hardening as runtime variants (120 binaries vs 146 in official images)

 ### Common characteristics

 Both variants:

-- Run as the nonroot user
-- Include a basic shell with system package managers removed
+* Have system package managers removed (no apt-get, apk)
+* Include only partial system utilities (ls, cat, id, ps present; find, rm, curl, wget absent)
-- Use default credentials `minioadmin` / `minioadmin` (must be changed for production use)
+* Use default credentials `minioadmin` / `minioadmin` (must be changed for production use)
-- Support both `linux/amd64` and `linux/arm64` architectures
+* Support both `linux/amd64` and `linux/arm64` architectures

-## Migrate to a Docker Hardened Image
+* Are significantly smaller than official MinIO images (~76% size reduction)

 ## Migrate to a Docker Hardened Image